 Volunteer positions and jobs teach similar skills; however, having a job has an added bonus–an introduction to finances.
 Your kids will learn all about debit vs credit, taxes, budgeting, and more.
 If they don’t yet have a savings and/or checking account, now is the perfect time.

-When helping your high school student find a job, do your homework and be sure to access and follow the Federal Labor Laws.
+When helping your high school student find a job, do your homework and be sure to access and follow the federal labor laws as well as any labor laws for your state.
 This may be especially important if your teen is out and about a lot during traditional public school hours and is very visible to the public and non-homeschooling eyes.

 Mentoring